adon-cloudcannon/landing-page-test/src/collections/posts/eleventy-vs-gatsby-in-the-netlify-era-which-ssg-is-best-for-you.md

 Now for the flexibility.
 Eleventy exploits the flexibility of 11 different template languages, without tying you up to any client-side frameworks (although you can still choose to use a framework in 11ty if you like).
 Eleventy lets you mix and match HTML, Markdown, WebC, JavaScript, Liquid, Nunjucks, Handlebars, Mustache, EJS, Haml, and Pug for templating.
 Eleventy also offers flexible configuration options and incremental adoption, making it easy to work with your project’s existing directory structure.

 Eleventy’s simplicity and customizability flattens the learning curve for getting started; this static site generator effectively adapts to you and your preferences.
 With Eleventy you can build static sites your way, with full control over the performance of your website and the option to extend complexity as needed.
-Learning to use 11ty is made easier with helpful **<a target="_blank" rel="noopener" href="https://www.11ty.dev/docs/">documentation</a>** and an active community of passionate developers answering questions, and sharing starters (11ty’s term for structured themes) and plugins.
+Learning to use 11ty is made easier with helpful **<a target="_blank" href="https://www.11ty.dev/docs/">documentation</a>** and an active community of passionate developers answering questions, and sharing starters (11ty’s term for structured themes) and plugins.
 Eleventy is ideal for use cases such as marketing websites with progressive enhancement, blogs, portfolios, documentation sites, and mostly static ecommerce websites.

 ### Sites made with 11ty

-* <a target="_blank" rel="noopener" href="https://12daysofweb.dev/">12daysofweb.dev</a>
+* <a target="_blank" href="https://12daysofweb.dev/">12daysofweb.dev</a>
-* <a target="_blank" rel="noopener" href="https://css-irl.info/">css-irl.info</a>
+* <a target="_blank" href="https://css-irl.info/">css-irl.info</a>
-* <a target="_blank" rel="noopener" href="https://chromatichq.com/">chromatichq.com</a>
+* <a target="_blank" href="https://chromatichq.com/">chromatichq.com</a>
-* <a target="_blank" rel="noopener" href="https://www.zachleat.com/">zachleat.com</a>
+* <a target="_blank" href="https://www.zachleat.com/">zachleat.com</a>

 ## What is Gatsby.js?